Natasha Leggero: Career

 Leggero shot an unaired pilot called The Strip for NBC with Tom Lennon and Ben Garant.
 Along with Andy Kindler and Greg Giraldo, she was a judge on the 2010 season of NBC's Last Comic Standing, which was hosted by Craig Robinson.
 She played the role of Emma in NBC's 2011 sitcom Free Agents.
 From 2010 to January 2012, she co-hosted The Lavender Hour podcast with comedian Duncan Trussell.
 From 2010 to 2012, she voiced Callie Maggotbone on the animated series Ugly Americans.
 In 2012, she also appeared in six episodes of NBC's Are You There, Chelsea? as Nikki, who was Rick's (the bar manager's) ex-girlfriend.
 Leggero was featured in every first-season episode, starting with the second episode "Sloane's Ex".
 She played the sex-obsessed Haley in the web series Burning Love, a spoof of the TV series The Bachelor and The Bachelorette.
 In 2013, Leggero appeared in an episode of the Drunk History television series on Comedy Central.

 On September 2, 2013, Leggero participated in the Comedy Central Roast of James Franco as one of the roasters.
 The next day, Brickleberry premiered its second season.
 She voiced the park ranger Ethel in place of Kaitlin Olson, who only featured in the first season.
 Tubbin' with Tash debuted on October 2, 2013, on Leggero's YouTube channel.
 The premise of the show is Leggero interviewing guests while in a hot tub.
 In August 2015, she debuted her Comedy Central standup special, Live at Bimbo's (originally entitled Diamond P__), which was filmed in San Francisco.
 In 2015, Leggero and Riki Lindhome created the Comedy Central series Another Period, which they also starred in together.
-The series premiered June 23, 2015, and was renewed for a second season, which premiered on June 15, 2016.
+The series premiered on June 23, 2015, and was renewed for a second season, which premiered on June 15, 2016.
 On May 23, 2016, it was renewed for a third season, which aired in 2018.
 In 2016 and 2017, Leggero and husband Moshe Kasher embarked on The Honeymoon Tour, in which they performed stand-up shows and provided humorous relationship advice throughout the United States.

 Leggero cohosts Rat in the Kitchen on TBS, which premiered on March 31, 2022.
 Her first book The World Deserves My Children, a collection of essays on motherhood in a post-apocalyptic world, was published by Gallery Books on November 15, 2022.